GovindBhala/InfoViz_ImageLabelling/README.md

 #### Image Searching

 For the search mechanism, Natural Language Processing is used to calculate the text similarity between the user query and the stored label texts.
-Once we have the top similar results we can extract the corrosponding image associated with the label, thus forming our seach engine.<br/>
+Once we have the top similar results we can extract the corrosponding image associated with the label, thus forming our search engine.<br/>
 To get sentence similarity, [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder/4) (USE) is used to first vectorize the image descriptions and the search query.
 USE encodes text into high-dimensional vectors that can be used for text classification, semantic similarity, clustering and other natural language tasks.
 It is a pre-trained model that is optimized for greater-than-word length text, such as sentences, phrases or short paragraphs.
 It is trained on a variety of data sources and a variety of tasks with the aim of dynamically accommodating a wide variety of natural language understanding tasks.
 The input is variable length English text and it returns 512-dimensional vector as an output.<br/>